 - Complete soft skills training

-- Obtain hands-on work experience through summer jobs, internships, employment, and restorative justice projects
+- Obtain hands-on work experience through apprenticeship opportunities, employment, and restorative justice projects

 - Set and achieve education and training goals that align with personal career goals such as obtaining a high school diploma or GED, earning an industry-recognized credential, or pursuing postsecondary education